Koredotcom/docs/docs/xo/automation/use-cases/alert-tasks-rss-api-request.md

 * **Content Type** – The type of data exchanged between the XO Platform and your web application,
 * **Authentication** – If required for your alert task, you will need to define the authentication to access the API, for example, using basic authorization, OAuth, or API Key. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/#authorization" target="_blank">Learn more</a>.
-* **Parameters** – Define one or more parameters used to process the API request, for example, input from user prompts, selection by an end-user from a list of choices, a URL, and so forth, <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-parameters" target="_blank">Learn more</a>.
+* **Parameters** – Define one or more parameters used to process the API request, for example, input from user prompts, selection by an end-user from a list of choices, a URL, and so forth. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-parameters" target="_blank">Learn more</a>.
-* **Initializer** – Specify custom JavaScript to run, or set session variables prior to creating a task instance when web services require code to be executed, or session variables set, or modification of user context details before an API request is executed, <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-an-initializer" target="_blank">Learn more</a>.
+* **Initializer** – Specify custom JavaScript to run, or set session variables prior to creating a task instance when web services require code to be executed, or session variables set, or modification of user context details before an API request is executed. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-an-initializer" target="_blank">Learn more</a>.
 * **Request** – Define a request chain used to make an API call to a web service to initiate the task using URLs and paths to your VA to initiate the delivery of the data payload from the web service to the XO Platform.
-The request chain can consist of pre-processors, API requests, and post-processors, <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-the-request-chain" target="_blank">Learn more</a>.
+The request chain can consist of pre-processors, API requests, and post-processors. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#define-the-request-chain" target="_blank">Learn more</a>.
 * **Response Sample** – Define key/value pairs that you expect to receive in the task payload.
-The keys that you provide are available as drop-down choices for handling the data to display to the end-user, <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#add-the-response-sample" target="_blank">Learn more</a>.
+The keys that you provide are available as drop-down choices for handling the data to display to the end-user. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#add-the-response-sample" target="_blank">Learn more</a>.
-* **Preview Website Link Content in Post** – The website preview content displayed in the task notification message, <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#website-preview-content" target="_blank">Learn more</a>.
+* **Preview Website Link Content in Post** – The website preview content displayed in the task notification message. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks-rss-api-request/#website-preview-content" target="_blank">Learn more</a>.

 ## Define the Content Type